morpho-org/blue-points-sdk/README.md

     },
   });

-  console.log(shardsState);
+  console.log(pointsState);
 };
 ```

 ## Programs

-Programs are a set of utilities to help you to redistribute tokens rewards by using the shards computation.
+Programs are a set of utilities to help you to redistribute tokens rewards by using the points computation.
 It helps you to build a merkle tree for a specific period.

 ### Time Bounded Market Program